-1 The first phase of the module will consist exclusively of lectures, the second exclusively of practical exercises.
+&lt;sup>1 The first phase of the module will consist exclusively of lectures, the second exclusively of practical exercises.

-Engineering and include functional structures, e.g., semiconductors or heterogeneous materials such as composites.
+This module combines both theoretical studies and practical sessions for several different synthesis and analysis methods.
+The synthesis methods have applications in Sustainable Engineering and include functional structures, e.g., semiconductors or heterogeneous materials such as composites.
 Such materials and structures require advanced characterization methods, which span both time and spatial scales from the atomistic world to the continuum scale.
 Such methods include microscopic and macroscopic imaging techniques as well as optical, electrical, and mechanical measurement methods.